"Do wind turbines affect property values?"

 Neither.
-You turn to an objective valuation expert like Kurt Kielisch, President of Appraisal Group One.
+You turn to an objective valuation expert like Kurt Kielisch, President of Forensic Appraisal Group.
 To know for sure how a wind turbine affects your property value, contact us today for an unbiased appraisal.

 At Appraisal Group One, we guarantee an objective appraisal of market value.
 You can expect us to:

 - Thoroughly investigate the market